PaloAltoNetworks/Azure_Training/Azure_Autoscaling_Lab/README.md

 ## 2.1.
 Environment Overview
 ![Azure Ref Arch - Copy of Transit Common](https://user-images.githubusercontent.com/30934288/233354360-357df77a-0acc-409f-89e8-cd8b7b692a33.png)

 For this workshop we have automated the deployment of the lab environment and you will create a first a Panorama before we deploy the Environment.
-The Panorama will not directly connected to the Azure Environment what you deploy in a later stage.
+The Panorama will not be directly connected to the Azure Environment what you deploy in a later stage.
 This is achieved via Terraform, that you will be launching as part of the lab over the Azure CLI.

 <br/>